Tongass National Forest Explained

 However, the recently introduced Southeast Alaska Native Land Entitlement Finalization and Jobs Protection Acts (S. 730 and H.R.
 1408) would re-open the ANCSA agreement, allowing Sealaska Corporation, a native Alaskan company, to select and receive titles to publicly owned lands (administered by the U.S. Forest Service) not included in the original agreement.

 This legislation would allocate 65,000 acres of protected public land within Tongass to Sealaska for logging and development.
 These acres are considered valuable public lands and contain a large quantity of very-large-tree, old-growth forests.
 A report by Audubon Alaska estimates that the small and scattered parcels selected by Sealaska would increase the company’s ownership of very-large-tree, old-growth areas by twelvefold.

 Logging and elimination of old practices

-Though the Tongass Timber Reform Act of 1989 eliminated the practice of high grading?the disproportionate logging, relative to occurrence, of the largest and most valuable trees?the land selected in this legislation indicates a threat of a return to the practice.
-It is estimated that more than half of the large-tree, old growth areas have been logged in Tongass, and with this legislation, Sealaska could log almost 17 percent of the remaining stands.
+Though the Tongass Timber Reform Act of 1989 eliminated the practice of high grading, the disproportionate logging, relative to the occurrence, of the largest and most valuable trees, the land selected in this legislation indicates a threat of a return to the practice.
+It is estimated that more than half of the large-tree, old-growth areas have been logged in Tongass, and with this legislation, Sealaska could log almost 17 percent of the remaining stands.